gamemanual0/gm0/source/docs/appendix/glossary.rst

     C2C
         Center to center (C2C) refers to the distance between the centers of a pair of :term:`sprockets <Sprocket>`, pulleys or :term:`gears <Gear>`.
-        This will affect :term:`chain`/:term:`belt <HTD Belt>` tension and gear meshing, so calculating this correctly is essential.
+        This will affect :term:`chain <Chain>`/:term:`belt <HTD Belt>` tension and gear meshing, so calculating this correctly is essential.

     Center drop
         Center drop refers to a 6+ wheel tank drivetrain with the center wheel (usually a traction wheel) mounted slightly lower than the other wheels, thus "dropping" that wheel.
-Dropped drivetrains have more turning agility than non-dropped tank drivetrains as :term:`wheel scrub` is reduced.
+Dropped drivetrains have more turning agility than non-dropped tank drivetrains as :term:`wheel scrub
+        <Wheel scrub>` is reduced.

     Chain
-        Refer to :term:`sprocket` for more information.
+        Refer to :term:`sprocket <Sprocket>` for more information.

-    Chain breaker
+    Chain Breaker
         A chain breaker is a tool used to ''break" the chain by pushing out the pin in the chain link, and reconnects it by reversing the operation.